Definition - What does LH Surge mean?

 Prior to the LH surge, the body has been preparing for potential conception.
 A woman’s uterus is growing a thick lining and the ovaries are maturing one egg for release.
 This egg is encased in a follicle, inside of the ovary.
 The LH surge occurs when the brain signals to the ovary that the developing egg has fully matured.
 The pituitary gland, a small node at the base of the brain, releases LH.
 The ovary recognizes this release, the LH surge, and the follicle surrounding the egg begins to thin.
 Eventually, the fully matured egg is able to break free of the follicle and begin its descent into the fallopian tube in search of sperm.

-For women with standard length cycles (28-32 days), the LH surge occurs between the 12th and 16th day.
+For women with standard length cycles (28-32 days), the LH surge typically occurs between the 12th and 16th day.
 In this case, monitoring LH levels is possible with an at-home ovulation test, called an ovulation predictor kit (OPK).
 These kits are most accurate when the test (which requires a urine sample, similar to a pregnancy test) is taken around noon or the early afternoon.
 Women without standard cycles may not be able to accurately use OPKs and may require physician assistance in monitoring ovulation times.